SAP-samples/partner-reference-application/Tutorials/33a-B1-Integration.md

             virtual null                         as createB1PurchaseOrderEnabled : Boolean @odata.Type: 'Edm.Boolean',
             virtual null                         as purchaseOrderSystemName      : String  @title     : '{i18n>purchaseOrderSystemName}'  @odata.Type: 'Edm.String',
             virtual null                         as isB1                         : Boolean @odata.Type: 'Edm.Boolean',
-            toB1PurchaseOrder
-        }
-    ```

-3. Enhance the service model of the service *PoetrySlamService * with an association to the remote purchase order in SAP Business One:
-    ```javascript
-    // Poetry Slams (draft enabled)
-    @odata.draft.enabled
-    @Common.SemanticObject: 'poetryslams'
-    @Common.SemanticKey   : [ID]
-    entity PoetrySlams as select from poetrySlamManagerModel.PoetrySlams
-        mixin {
-            // SAP Business One purchase orders: Mix-in of SAP Business One Purchase Order Data toB1PurchaseOrder : Association to RemoteB1.PurchaseOrders
+            // Projection of remote service data as required by the UI toB1PurchaseOrder                                                    : Association to PoetrySlamService.B1PurchaseOrder on toB1PurchaseOrder.docNum = $self.purchaseOrderID
-                                    on toB1PurchaseOrder.DocNum = $projection.purchaseOrderID;
-        }

     ```

 4. Enhance the service model of the service *PoetrySlamService* with an action to create remote purchase orders: